tilderain/pxEdit/readme-gx.txt

 how to use:
-place guxt folder in "dist" folder folder must be called guxt
+place "Kero Blaster" folder in this folder folder must be called "Kero Blaster"

-game should be modded to disable pximg scrambling and use bmps instead

 hotkeys: